erikpukinskis/direct-monetization-static/_proposal/introduction.markdown

 # Version negative one.
 #### Goal of this document:
 This document describes a standard way for a website to demand or accept payment for access to resources without having a prior relationship with the customer or at any point collecting any card/bank information.
 The standard needs to be sufficiently defined that tools within it can be built independently and work together.
+It also needs to work for producers and consumers; if you have questions, ideas, or suggestions, about the technical details or about the high-level user experience, please reach out to us.

+### How to help:
+This website is on [GitHub](https://github.com/ShapeOfMatter/direct-monetization-static); pull requests are welcome.
+You can also email us with questions or suggestions at <dmn@directmonetization.network>.
+We'll move to our own website an domain as soon as we're sure we have a good name.

+## Overview:
 The 402 HTTPS response code implies that a request is being denied because payment must be provided for the requested resource.
 [No standard way of following up to a 402 response has been normalized](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#402).
 The 402 response code has seen only niche usage, mostly for subscription-only APIs, and is effectively non-standard for human-facing HTTPS resources.
 This standard will fix that.

 We propose a suite of HTTPS headers, HTML head elements, and surrounding utilities to make direct monetization of web-accessible resources low-stress and safe even for non-specialist human users.